 Immunity and financial security ensure our readiness for hard times.
 Insuring yourself and your family with the best health insurance policy is a convenient way to achieve peace of mind.

-According to a report by Niti Aayog, around 70% of the Indian population is covered by health insurance under Ayushman Bharat Scheme, private, or employer insurance after the pandemic.
-Although the number is far from reality and on paper only, we need to ask ourselves if we are covered enough.
+According to a report by Niti Aayog, around 70% of the Indian population is covered by health insurance under the Ayushman Bharat Scheme and individual or employer insurance after the pandemic.
+Although the number is far from reality and on paper, we must ask ourselves if we are covered enough.

 If you are in the process of buying a health insurance policy, make a list of your requirements based on your age, marital status, existing health condition, and genetic history.
-Let’s check out the top 6 criteria to choose the best health insurance for women in India.
+Let’s examine the top 6 criteria for choosing the best health insurance for women in India.

 Table of Contents